prakhattri/slate/source/documentation.html.md

 Congratulations!!!
 You have now created your very first workspace !!!

 ## Adding FAQs
+### What is a Spotter?

+Spotter is a knowledge base cognitive QnA and product of Triniti.Ai .
+Cognitive QnA is an intelligent service , which given a set of FAQ's as an input , is able to intelligently answer a wide range of related questions.
+It does not require any annotation or tagging of input data and needs minimal variants of the input questions, additionally it is able to create variants using its powerful paraphrasing capability.
+Cognitive QnA works best for financial services industry , but can works across all other domains as well with relevant data augmentation.

 ## Adding a Dialog
 ## Adding a Smalltalk